Business Council of New York State Data Breach: Legal and Technical Analysis

 If you suspect a cyberattack, contact our professional 24/7 emergency incident response team immediately to help contain the threat, minimize damage, and begin the investigation.

-Following containment, a thorough digital forensics investigation is necessary for meeting regulatory reporting requirements, supporting insurance claims, and preparing for litigation.
+Following containment, a thorough digital forensics investigation is necessary to meet regulatory reporting requirements, support insurance claims, and prepare for litigation.